ilmenit/CC65-Advanced-Optimizations/README.md

 }
 ```

 What you see here that "register" keyword was used.
-Why to do it, when we already had draw_ptr in ZEROPAGE segment?
-Reason is that CC65 has some additional optimizations for use of "register" variables, that do not apply in the current CC65 version to user-defined zero-page variables. ["register" variables have additional overhead](https://cc65.github.io/doc/coding.html#s13) related to putting their value on stack when entering a function, but it's getting negligible if you define them out of loops.
+Why to do it, when we already had *draw_ptr* in ZEROPAGE segment?
+Reason is that CC65 has some additional optimizations for "register" variables, that do not apply in the current CC65 version to user-defined zero-page variables. ["register" variables have additional overhead](https://cc65.github.io/doc/coding.html#s13) related to putting their value on stack when entering a function, but it's getting negligible if you define them out of loops.
 The code from the previous point looks much better now:

 ```assembly
 0000FCr 1               ; calc1 = game_state.entities.type[index1];